I wrote an article on “the Law” Matthew 5:17-18, where Jesus said:

 That the Law and the Prophets is the term that the Jews used for the entire Old Testament.
 And since verse 18 explains the previous verse, “the Law” in verse 18 refers to the entire Old Testament.
 Consequently, these verses do not refer specifically to the “commandments” in the Old Testament.

-Thomas Lee then wrote a longish but good quality comment on this article.
+Thomas Lee then wrote a longish but good-quality comment on this article.
 I thought it best to convert the comment into this post to allow me to respond point by point and for the readers to see both sides of the debate to make up their own minds.
 In brief, Thomas argued as follows:

 DEFINITION OF “THE LAW”

-With respect to the definition of the phrase “the Law” in verse 18, Thomas argues that:
+Concerning the definition of the phrase “the Law” in verse 18, Thomas argues that:

 (a) We cannot trust the Bible study tools to define “the Law.”